mxmlnkn/rapidgzip/python/rapidgzip/README.md

 </div>

-This repository contains the command line tool `pragzip`, which can be used for parallel decompression of almost any gzip file.
+This repository contains the command line tool `rapidgzip`, which can be used for parallel decompression of almost any gzip file.

 The Python module provides a `RapidgzipFile` class, which can be used to seek inside gzip files without having to decompress them first.
 Alternatively, you can use this simply as a **parallelized** gzip decoder as a replacement for Python's builtin `gzip` module in order to fully utilize all your cores.

 The random seeking support is the same as provided by [indexed_gzip](https://github.com/pauldmccarthy/indexed_gzip) but further speedups are realized at the cost of higher memory usage thanks to a least-recently-used cache in combination with a parallelized prefetcher.

-[This](https://github.com/mxmlnkn/pragzip) repository is a light-weight fork of the [indexed_bzip2](https://github.com/mxmlnkn/indexed_bzip2) repository, in which the main development takes place.
+[This](https://github.com/mxmlnkn/rapidgzip) repository is a light-weight fork of the [indexed_bzip2](https://github.com/mxmlnkn/indexed_bzip2) repository, in which the main development takes place.
-This repository was created for visibility reasons and in order to keep indexed_bzip2 and pragzip releases separate.
+This repository was created for visibility reasons and in order to keep indexed_bzip2 and rapidgzip releases separate.
 It will be updated at least for each release.
-Issues regarding pragzip should be opened [here](https://github.com/mxmlnkn/pragzip/issues).
+Issues regarding rapidgzip should be opened [here](https://github.com/mxmlnkn/rapidgzip/issues).

 # Table of Contents